gabrielamelian/unity-study-materials/README.md

 + [Main scripting reference page](https://docs.unity3d.com/ScriptReference/index.html)

-...Remember that you can choose the scripting language at the top of the screen from JS or C#
+   Remember that you can choose the scripting language at the top of the screen from JS or C#

 ## Unity Youtube channel